-2.1 RFP Team: At a minimum, the RFP Team will consist of the sourcing lead, subject matter experts (SMEs), Alliance Legal Counsel, and the UTS HUB Coordinator.
+- 2.1 RFP Team: At a minimum, the RFP Team will consist of the sourcing lead, subject matter experts (SMEs), Alliance Legal Counsel, and the UTS HUB Coordinator.
 The sourcing lead will be responsible for the overall coordination of the sourcing event and to ensure that all requirements are executed properly.
 The RFP team responsibilities include any one or a combination of activities as determined by the sourcing lead.
-These may include, but not limited to, development of RFP documents, development of the bidders list, determining the evaluation/award criteria & weights, participation in oral presentations, and the review & evaluation of proposal responses and preparation of the award recommendation

-2.1a Subject Matter Expert (SMEs): The sourcing lead will request the Operating Committee to recommend personnel from their institutions who are knowledgeable in the matter of the good/services being sourced to serve on the RFP Team.
+These may include, but not limited to, development of RFP documents, development of the bidders list, determining the evaluation/award criteria & weights, participation in oral presentations, and the review & evaluation of proposal responses and preparation of the award recommendation - 2.1.1Subject Matter Expert (SMEs): The sourcing lead should review if the SSG Team has technical expertise to conduct the sourcing event internally.
+If it is determined that SMEs will be needed to provide technical expertise, the sourcing lead will request the Operating Committee to recommend personnel from their institutions who are knowledgeable in the matter of the good/services being sourced to serve on the RFP Team.
 It should be made clear to the SMEs team members from the onset that their duties will require significant time and effort.